altair13421/WebAudioPlayer/README.md

 # WebAudioPlayer

+First of all, Forgive me for the abomination of a UI
+I know it's Trash, that is why I am REACTing with a Frontend

 This is For Me, and Practice,

 need to visit `/v1/` and in the scan Folder, to Scan and Add the Songs to the Library.